Omkar-562000/Java-Practice/README.md

 An object, which is an instance of a class is a real life entity which has some attributes and behaviors.
 The class determines the attributes and behaviors which an object should possess to belong to the class.

+## Class

+A class can have attributes (characteristics) and methods (behaviors)

+Attributes are the elements or variables which hold the values or state of a particular entity.

+Update the class Customer as shown below:

+class Customer {
+	public String customerId;
+	public String customerName;
+	public long contactNumber;
+	public String address;
+}
+In the code given above, customerId, customerName, contactNumber and address are the attributes of the class Customer.

+Attributes are represented in classes by variables.

+Attributes represent the state of a real life entity.

+Each real life entity can have its own values for those variables.
+Since each instance of a class has different values for its variables, these variables are called instance variables.

+Each instance variable has a data type associated with it.
+In the given code, String and long are the data types used.

+Apart from data types, you can see another keyword being used, public.
+It is an access modifier.

+Access modifiers help in limiting access to the members of a class.
+It can be used along with class, attribute and method.

+There are multiple access modifiers.
+Let us discuss two of them now.

+private - private allows members to be accessible only inside the class

+public - public allows members to be accessible in other classes as well